e-c-k-e-r/vall-e/docs/models.md

 The implemented solution follows a similar paradigm to diffusion, but with masking instead of noise.
 * incidentally, [this paper](https://arxiv.org/abs/2406.05478) demonstrates this in the use of a NAR transformer for image generation

+The reference model provided has *some* NAR demasking (mock diffusion) aware training to faciliate a pure NAR model, but:
+* Sampling absolutely requires rep pen, or the output degenerates.
+* Output isn't so great, as there's artifacting from either an underbaked model or a naive sampler.

 To-do: fill out this more when it works.
 Getting this to work is a huge pain.
 * Some masked transformers do not "inject" any timestep information (Text-To-Image Muse as far as I can tell)
 * Others "expose" it by applying a timestep embedding after pre/post attention normalization
   * Except F5-TTS only does this pre for its DiTS, but not UnetT
   * MaskGCT does it both pre and post
   * the test trainier actually degrades the output immensely when doing this
-* I'm sure I've seen a masked transformer not have CFG, but most of them seem to do (and all seem to be poorly documentated on specifically how its doing it for my dumb brain)
+* I'm sure I've seen a masked transformer not have CFG, but most of them seem to do.
+  * This helps the base AR+NAR tasks and provides CFG sampling for such tasks anyways.

 ## Embeddings

 The "magic" of subjugating a transformer for audio use lies within the ensemble of the embeddings.
 This is necessary as each piece of a sequence is fundamentally different, but a HF-compatible model can geta way with treating each sequence as separate ranges within a total token sequence.

 While embeddings *can* be tied to the output head, testing showed that the model ***really*** does not like to do this, although my implementation could very well be flawed.

+With attention-based transformers, most embeddings can serve as a token itself and have the attention mechanism attend to it.
+Theoretically, there should be little to no functional differences between "tokenizing" an embedding, and summing a modifying embedding, but experimentation is needed for this assertion.

 ### Text Embeddings